Transport and Driving in South Africa

 Driving in South Africa

 South Africans drive on the left side of the road.
 Traffic, especially in the big cities, might be a bit more chaotic than expats are used to, but still very tame when compared to countries like India or Egypt.
-People generally stick to their lanes, and when traffic lights (or 'robots' as they are referred to in South Africa) aren't functioning, which does occur on a regular basis, the ensuing four-way-stop traffic is usually quite orderly.
-Don’t be surprised, however, if minibus taxis illegally overtake on the left during heavy traffic.
+People generally stick to their lanes, and when traffic lights (or 'robots' as they are referred to in South Africa) aren't working, which does occur on a regular basis, the ensuing four-way-stop traffic is usually quite orderly.
+But don’t be surprised if minibus taxis illegally overtake on the left during heavy traffic.

-It is legal for foreigners to drive in South Africa using their own country’s driving licence, as long as it has a photograph of the driver, is still valid in their home country, and is in English.
+Foreigners can legally drive in South Africa using their own country’s driver's licence, as long as it has a photograph of the driver, is still valid, and is in English.
 Some traffic cops will try to tell unsuspecting expats otherwise in hopes of eliciting a bribe, but if they stay firm and know their rights, there is nothing to fear.

 Renting a car in South AfricaWhile an expat is still in the process of buying a car, or whenever they are travelling in other cities, renting a car in South Africa is a fairly inexpensive option.
 Most of the major international car rental companies are represented at airports and throughout the main cities.
 There are also several local car rental companies that might offer more competitive prices, especially for longer-term rentals.